sccn/labstreaminglayer/docs/info/network-connectivity.rst

 .. image:: ../images/advanced_network_settings.png

-You can also eliminate Hyper-V altogether by going to `Control Panel->Programs and Features->Turn Windows features on or off` and disabling Hyper-V. This requires admin priveges and a reboot.
+You can also eliminate Hyper-V altogether by going to :guilabel:`Control Panel->Programs and Features->Turn Windows features on or off` and disabling Hyper-V. This requires admin priveges and a reboot.

 .. image:: ../images/hyper-v.png

-If the vEthernet adapters persist, you may also need to go into `Control Panel->Device Manager`.
-From there, expand the `Network adapters` tab and uninstall the offending virtual adapters by right-clicking and choosing `Uninstall`.
+If the vEthernet adapters persist, you may also need to go into :guilabel:`Control Panel->Device Manager`.
+From there, expand the :guilabel:`Network adapters` tab and uninstall the offending virtual adapters by right-clicking and choosing :guilabel:`Uninstall`.

 For more information on these advanced settings, please read the following StackExchange article: https://superuser.com/questions/1282014/how-to-remove-all-the-vethernet-default-switch-once-and-for-all.